github-user32/compatible-alert-controller/README.md

     textField.placeholder = "Username"
 })
 ```
-To support the different types of textFields in iOS7, just set the `UIAlertViewStyle` on the `BPCompatibleAlertController` to whichever you'd like, **so long as it matches the number of textFields you're adding.**
+To support the different types of textFields in iOS 7, just set the `UIAlertViewStyle` on the `BPCompatibleAlertController` to whichever you'd like, **so long as it matches the number of textFields you're adding.**
 ```
 UIAlertViewStyle.Default = 0 textFields
 UIAlertViewStyle.PlainTextInput or SecureTextInput = 1 textField